 Bengal cats have the look of their wild relatives, but the size and personality of a domestic kitty.
 Plus, they're cute and, unlike larger, exotic cats, they probably can't cause any super serious injuries to humans.

 Bengal Cats Have an Interesting Origin Story

-Given their wild ancestry, Bengal cats haven't been around all that long–and they actually originated in America.
+Given their wild ancestry, Bengal cats haven't been around all that long—and they originated in America.

 In the 1960s and 70s, a pediatrician named Dr. Willard Centerwall began breeding Asian leopard cats with domestic cats to study their genetics.
 According to his work, they were immune to feline leukemia; he hoped this research could eventually be applied to humans with compromised immune systems.

 After receiving Centerwall's hybrids, Mill continued to mate the cats and promote the newly developed breed.
 She originally called the cats the "leopardette," but their name was changed to Bengal in honor of the scientific name of the Asian leopard cat, Prionailurus bengalensis.

 After years of work, Mill successfully had the Bengal recognized by The International Cat Association in 1983.Continue to 2 of 7 below.